jazwinn/React-Web-Stock-Viewer/README.md

-# Stock Editor Viewer Application
+# Stock Viewer Application

-A web application to view stock prices, company news, and AI-generated summaries.
+A simple web application to view stock prices, company news, and AI-generated summaries.
 The backend is built with Node.js, while the frontend is built with React and tailwind.

 ---